RoanokeParkElms/call-to-action/learn-more.md

 ---
 layout: default
-title: Dutch Elm Disease ravages elms
+title: Dutch Elm Disease destroys elms
-description: But our neighborhood - with your financial help - fights back
+description: But our neighborhood - with your help - is fighting back
 ---

 ## Erin O'Connor's legacy